vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/udon/using-build-test.md

 # Launching Multiple Clients
 In order to test Synced Variables and Custom Network Events, you need multiple people in the same world.
 The easiest way to accomplish this is to use the Builder tab to launch multiple clients.
 Close the VRChat client window you just launched if it's still open, and change the 'Number of Clients' to 2, then press Build and Test again.
 This time, Unity will open up two VRChat clients, with your same avatar in both of them.
 You can swap between the windows to control your two avatars, and even see yourself talking in both of them.
 Try playing with the Synced Variables area.
 The first avatar that loads in will be the Master of the instance and therefore Owner of those GameObjects, so they will be able to update the UI Elements, whereas the second avatar can only see the updates.
 The one exception in this scene is the 'SyncButtonAnyone' which transfers ownership to whoever clicks on it.
-:::danger Bug: Don't use the Chair when running Build & Test with multiple clients.
+::: danger Bug: Don't use the Chair when running Build & Test with multiple clients.

 There's an issue right now that all of your avatars will get 'sat' into the chair, and it will be difficult to get them out.
 We'll remove this warning when that's fixed.
 For now, you'll need to Publish the scene to test out Stations in your world.
 :::